dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 These are very formal and tend to take a more generalised approach to learning and does not provide detailed technical, practical knowledge.\
 They can take a long time also. \
 If you want to work in areas that are highly technical, Certificate IV or TAFE courses are probably going to be more helpful. \
-Still looks good on a job application, as you can demonstrate that you have the ability to see things through to the end. \
+They still look good on a job application because it demonstrates tenacity; you can finish what you started. \
-Postgraduate studies are extremely expensive - but you get access to graduate recruitment programs. \
+Postgraduate studies are extremely expensive - but you get access to graduate recruitment programs upon completion. \
 \
 The main ones are: